White Sun of the Desert: Plot

 Soon, looking for a seaway across the border, Abdullah and his gang come to the same village and find Abdullah's wives.
 Sukhov is bound to stay.
 Hoping to obtain help and weapons, Sukhov and Petrukha visit Pavel Vereschagin, a former Tsar's customs official.
 Vereschagin warms to Petrukha who reminds him of his dead son, but after discussing the matter with his nagging wife, Vereschagin refuses to help Sukhov.
 Sukhov finds a machine gun and a case of dynamite that he plants on Abdullah's ship.
 Meanwhile, Abdullah has confronted his wives, and is preparing to punish them for their "dishonor", as they did not kill themselves when Abdullah left them.
 Sukhov manages to capture and lock Abdullah as a hostage, but after he leaves, Abdullah convinces Gyulchatai, the youngest wife of the harem, to free him and then kills Gyulchatai and Petrukha.

 The museum curator shows Sukhov an ancient underground passage that leads to the sea.
 Sukhov and the women of the harem attempt to escape through the passage, but on arriving at the seashore they are impelled to hide in a large empty oil tank.
-Abdullah discovers that and plans on setting the oil tank on fire.
+Abdullah discovers them and makes plans to set the oil tank on fire.

 Enraged at the cold-hearted murder of Petrukha, Vereschagin decides to help Sukhov and takes Abdullah's ship.
 Sayid also helps Sukhov, and together they fend off Abdullah's gang.
 Vereschagin, unaware of the dynamite on the ship and not hearing Sukhov's shouted warnings, dies on the exploding ship.

 Sukhov kills Abdullah and his gang, returns the harem to Rakhimov and bids farewell to Sayid.
 He then begins his journey home on foot, having refused a horse since a horse is merely "a nuisance".